SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: SfM-TTR

 \subsection{Multi-View Depth from SfM}

-To obtain the sparse pseudo-ground truth we perform a 3D reconstruction of the target scene using an off-the-shelf SfM algorithm.
+We perform a 3D reconstruction of the target scene using an off-the-shelf SfM algorithm.
 In our current implementation we use COLMAP~\cite{schonberger2016structure}, as it shows a high degree of accuracy and robustness in a wide variety of scenarios, although alternative SfM or visual SLAM implementations could also have been used~\cite{moulon2016openmvg,OpenSfM,campos2021orb}.